 - Avoid tanning beds and salons

 Once sun damage has occurred, there are options available to cosmetically improve damage that has already been suffered.
-Injectable fillers such as collagen help to fill out lines and wrinkles to give the skin a fuller, smoother look and feel.
+Injectable fillers such as collagen helps to fill out lines and wrinkles to give the skin a fuller, smoother look and feel.
 Phototherapy can reduce the appearance of uneven pigmentation and laser treatments may also be effective for these conditions.
 Chemical peels and microdermabrasion soften and rejuvenate the skin by removing old and dead layers of skin cells.
 This helps to promote new growth and enhanced texture of the skin. resulting in a noticeable renewal of the skin.

-Individuals that notice any suspicious growths or skin patches should immediately consult with a doctor, as early detection is extremely important in treating any forms of skin cancer that may have developed as a result of sun damage.
+Individuals that notice any suspicious growths or skin patches should immediately consult with a doctor, as early detection is extremely important in treating any form of skin cancer that may have developed as a result of sun damage.

 Can Anyone Get Sun Damage?